 Figure 6 shows another dip section through the artesian zone of the Aquifer from Brackettville to Kyle.
 Again, notice the large number of faults that disrupt the continuity of the Edwards group of limestones.

 In general, the movement of groundwater in the freshwater part of the Aquifer is from areas of higher elevation in the southwest toward major discharge areas in the northeast.
 The flow pattern is controlled primarily by the locations of barrier faults that disrupt the continuity of the permeable Edwards strata.
 Displacement between layers of permeable strata ranges from very small, so they can exchange water, to very substantial so that permeable and impermeable layers are juxtaposed.
 The presence of many faults and fractures makes the flow patterns highly complex.
-Groundwater divides exist in the west near Brackettville and in the east near Kyle, so the San Antonio segment of the Aquifer is hydrogeologically separated from Edwards limestones on either side.
+Groundwater divides exist in the west near Brackettville and in the east near Kyle, so the San Antonio segment of the Aquifer has long been though to be hydrogeologically separated from Edwards limestones on either side.
 For example, Barton Springs in Austin is also an Edwards water feature, but because of the groundwater divide near Kyle waters in that portion of the Aquifer do not readily mix with waters in the San Antonio segment.
 This is why the Barton Springs portion of the Aquifer was not included in the jurisdiction of the Edwards Aquifer Authority when that agency was created in 1994.
-In April 2010, a study commissioned by the Guadalupe-Blanco River Authority found that groundwater level data indicates the groundwater divide dissipates and no longer hydrologically separates the San Antonio and Barton Springs segments during major droughts and with current levels of pumping.
+But in April 2010, a study commissioned by the Guadalupe-Blanco River Authority found that groundwater level data indicates the groundwater divide dissipates and no longer hydrologically separates the San Antonio and Barton Springs segments during major droughts and with current levels of pumping.
 As a result, there is potential for some groundwater to bypass San Marcos Springs and flow toward Barton Springs during major droughts.
 See the complete study.

 Because the movement of water in the Aquifer is highly complex, the waters we pump from the ground and drink are a mixture of waters of many different ages.
 In some places water moves only a few feet a day, but in other places water may move 1,000 feet a day or more (Maclay, 1981 and Ogden, 1986).
 Some of the water we drink today is very old, but some went underground just recently.
 It can spend up to several hundred years underground before it emerges at a well or a spring, so some of the water being used today likely went underground around the time that Texas was struggling to gain independence from Mexico.